Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Numerical Results

 \begin{widetext}

 \end{widetext}

 In the pQCD calculation, it is helpful to give a reliable prediction of the uncalculated higher-order terms.
 The Pad\'{e} approximation approach (PAA)~\cite{Basdevant:1972fe, Samuel:1992qg, Samuel:1995jc} provides an effective method to estimate the $(n+1)_{\rm th}$-order coefficient from a given $n_{\rm th}$-order series~\footnote{Another method, which uses the scale-invariant conformal series together with the Bayesian model~\cite{Cacciari:2011ze, Bonvini:2020xeo, Duhr:2021mfd} to provide probabilistic estimates of the unknown higher-orders terms is in preparation.}.
+Practically, it has been found that the PAA shall become more effective when more loop terms are known.
 For a pQCD approximant, $\rho(Q)=c_1 a_s+c_2 a_s^2+c_3 a_s^3+c_4 a_s^4+\cdots$, the predicted N$^3$LO-term and the N$^4$LO-term are

 In Table~\ref{convpaa1}, we give the preferable diagonal-type PAA predictions~\cite{Gardi:1996iq} of the $\rm N^3LO$ and $\rm N^4LO$ terms of $R_{3}(Q=31.6~{\rm GeV})$, $\hat{R}_{3}(M_{\tau})$, and $\tilde{R}_{3}(M_H)$ using the conventional scale-setting approach.
 Because of the large scale dependence of each loop-terms, the PAA predictions show large scale dependence.
 The two allowable diagonal-type PAA predictions for $\rm N^4LO$ terms are consistent with each order within errors.
-Comparing Table \ref{convpaa1} with Table \ref{convorder}, it is noted that the value of the predicted $\rm N^3LO$-terms agree with their ``exact" values within errors.
+Comparing Table \ref{convpaa1} with Table \ref{convorder}, it is noted that the values of the predicted $\rm N^3LO$-terms agree with their exact values within errors.
 Thus, by employing a perturbative series with enough higher-order terms, the PAA prediction can be reliable.